synereo/blog.synereo.com/_posts/2015-10-28-synereo-news.markdown

 date: '2015-10-28 14:00:00 +0200'
 author: Nicola Minichiello
 ---
-Dear Synereo supporter,

 We've been hard at work here at the Synereo (distributed) HQ.
 Here are some of our latest updates.
-Check out the last item for an important notice about AMPs and about how you can help us list them on exchanges.
+Check out the last item for an important notice about AMPs.

 ### Team in Seattle